Gran Tierra Energy’s Flagship Environmental Initiative in Collaboration with Conservation International

 It is our hope that NaturAmazonas will benefit not only the natural environment but also will bring economic and social development to the Putumayo region in the Post Conflict era.
 NaturAmazonas has four major components to maximize its benefits for local communities in the Putumayo:

 Helps connect with partners for current and future conservation efforts

 In 2019, Gran Tierra Energy announced it is expanding the NaturAmazonas project and partnership with Conservation International.
 This new project called Conservation and Prosperous Communities is designed to promote economic sustainability and conservation for rural communities in Putumayo.

 of Agroforestry Systems (AFS) including crops that will provide short and long term benefits to communities opportunities have been created within local communities have improved food security and increased income

 Local residents have been hired for expeditions deep into the Piedmont, collecting and categorizing over 10,000 specimens of native plants.
 Called Guardians of Botanical Knowledge, these residents are at the same time building their knowledge about the native plants and contributing to the creation of important mapping of the botanical make-up of the forest in their areas.
 New species of plants, have been discovered by the Guardians.

 Botanical Health Development Through Beekeeping

 Thousands of bees swarm around unprotected beekeepers, who are not concerned because these are stingless bees, native to this part of the Amazon rainforest.
-It had previously been illegal in Colombia to cultivate stingless bees, but NaturAmazonas worked with the Colombian authorities to change the regulations to allow local people to engage in this important line of sustainable production through the company's NaturAmazonas program.
+It had previously been illegal in Colombia to cultivate stingless bees, but Gran Tierra worked with the Colombian authorities to change the regulations to allow local people to engage in this important line of sustainable production through the company's NaturAmazonas program.
 The bees pollinate plants and trees, supporting reforestation and contributing to botanical health while also producing honey for the farmers—a valuable, durable commodity with appeal in both local and national markets.